-- On the Windows Start > Programs menu, choose IDERA > ER/Studio Data Architect. - 2.
+- 1. On the Windows Start > Programs menu, choose IDERA > ER/Studio Data Architect. - 2.
 Choose File > New.
 As you can see in the Create a New Model dialog, there are a number of ways to begin modeling with ER/Studio Data Architect: - a.
 Build a new design from the ground up by drawing a new data model. - b.
 Build a data model from an existing database through live reverse engineering. - c.
+Import designs from other modeling products such as erwin or SQL files.

+'''

+Tip You can select an initial layout style for your model before the SQL import takes place.

+'''

-Import designs from other modeling products such as erwin or SQL files. - Tip You can select an initial layout style for your model before the SQL import takes place. - 3.
-Select Draw a new data model, and then select Relational for the model type before clicking OK.
+3. For this example, select Draw a new data model, and then select Relational for the model type before clicking OK.

-ER/Studio Data Architect will resemble the image below:
+ER/Studio Data Architect now resembles the following image: